kishor-kashid/messageAI/memory-bank/activeContext.md

 ---

-This active context reflects the true state of development as of October 21, 2025 (Late Evening Update).
+This active context reflects the true state of development as of October 21, 2025 (Very Late Evening - Final Push!).
-**Project Status: 75% Complete - All Essential MVP Features Done! 🎉**
+**Project Status: 81% Complete - All Major MVP Features Done! 🎉🎉**